On the pod, the guys revisit The Gang Gets Invincible from It's Always Sunny in Philadelphia Season 3, Episode 2.

 Charlie: We were just about this.
 That you and I have not- I feel like we don't have enough of those things.
 And they're always so fun and funny and we don't get to do it enough.
 I think next season we gotta pop some more in.

 Kaitlin: Yeah.
 I feel like maybe that's why they're some of my favorite is because it just doesn't happen that often.
 But, um, those are always really fun.
 I don't know.
 I just like when-- I mean, I-I love things like you guys drowning me in a bog almost.
 You know, anything that's like crazy.
-Those are just stuff.
+Those are just us.

 Charlie: You-you were a trooper to get in that bog.
 That was, uh, nasty, gross stuff, and you- and you fully submerged.